ljvmiranda921/ljvmiranda921.github.io/life/_posts/2020-08-22-scaling-celeste-mountain.md

 ![](/assets/png/celeste/celeste_boxart.png){:width="560px"}
 {: style="text-align: center;"}

-Celeste is one of the most memorable games I've played this year.
-A brilliant masterpiece, it developed in me a profound appreciation of games as a vehicle for creative expression.
+<span class="firstcharacter">C</span>eleste is one of the most memorable games I've played this year.
+A
+brilliant masterpiece, it developed in me a profound appreciation of games as a vehicle for creative expression.
 Read more about my journey in scaling Celeste Mountain in this three-part series.